 "However," von Nieda continued, "we are wondering what the figures in the right hand corner of the tax bill will be.
 Assessments may be lower and the tax rate higher, and that does not give a true picture.
 I fear the bills will be more for 1933 and for one am willing now to take the 1932 assessment on my home.

-operated at a profit, the same as the city's water department; a municipal
+profit, the same as the city's water department; a municipal lodging

-lodging house; use of hand labor instead of machinery in all city
+house; use of hand labor instead of machinery in all city contracts and

-contracts and the employment of labor to "tear down the slums in
+the employment of labor to "tear down the slums in Camden."

-was an analysis a\of the city's 1932 lighting expenses, and which, he
+declared was an analysis a\of the city's 1932 lighting expenses, and

 After enumerating the individual costs of lamps of various candle power, and contending a change in the lamps would effect a saving this year, Hartmann charged the city has overpaid for electric energy in street lighting.